gerardgilliland/BirdingViaMicCNN/README.md

 I plan to integrate it into BirdingViaMic -- but I am not there yet.<br>
 I have 1133 species in the database but only 105 species trained in the model.<br>
 I have six short songs in \app\src\main\assets\Song\. <br>
-Three are from training datbase and three are from verification/test.<br>
+Three are from training database and three are from verification/test.<br>
 You can add more unknown songs in the above Song folder.<br>
 This runs but can only handle short songs.<br>